 7-Eleven Franchise Information and Costs

 7-Eleven is an international chain of over 58,000 convenience stores operating in 17 countries worldwide.
-7-Eleven was the first 24/7 convenience store ever, has been a convenience retailer for over 80 years, and has been a leader in the franchise industry for more than 40 years.
+7-Eleven was the first 24/7 convenience store, has been a convenience retailer for over 80 years, and has been a leader in the franchise industry for more than 40 years.

 7-Eleven began in 1927 as the Southland Ice Company.
-As customers came to buy ice, enterprising employee John Jefferson Green began also selling milk, bread, and eggs after hours, figuring that would reduce the need for customers to travel long distances for basic items.
+As customers came to buy ice, enterprising employee John Jefferson Green also began selling milk, bread, and eggs after hours in order to reduce the need for customers to travel long distances for basic items.
 The ease of shopping appealed to customers, and the profitable business model turned into one of the first convenience stores.

 Joe Thompson, one of the founding directors of Southland Ice Company, is credited with developing a training program that emphasized the importance of each customer receiving the same quality of service in every store.
-It could be argued that these were some of the first Brand Standards ever employed in franchising.
+These were an early form of the brand standards that are now employed in franchising.

 How Much a 7-Eleven Franchise Costs

-We love that you can upgrade your existing business to this kind of blockbuster branding.
-7-Eleven takes an active role in the franchisee’s business because they know their success is based on yours.
-They could be accused of being too “hands-on,” which has the potential to lead to charges of joint employment and vicarious liability, so strong safeguards and manual language must be included in the 7-Eleven system.
+7-Eleven takes an active role in the franchisee’s business, which for some experienced franchise owners may feel too hands-on.
+This also has the potential of to lead to charges of joint employment and vicarious liability, so strong safeguards and manual language must be included in the 7-Eleven system.

 7-Eleven Franchise Fast Facts